-An estimated 78 percent of Minnesota's 2015 high school graduating class took the assessment.
+An estimated 100 percent of Minnesota's 2016 high school graduating class took the assessment.

-Minnesota's average composite score of 22.7 was the highest in the nation among the 30 states in which more than half the collegebound students took the test in 2015.

-The national composite score was 21.0.
+Minnesota's average composite score of 21.1 was higher than the nation and first among the 18 states in which all college- bound students took the test in 2016.
+The national composite score was 20.8.

 While Minnesota had the highest average composite score in the nation, a significant proportion of high school graduates were not prepared for college-level work after high school graduation, according to ACT.
 ACT developed college readiness benchmarks in each of the four testing areas of its college entrance exams.
 Based on ACT research, these benchmarks define the score needed to have a 75 percent chance of earning a grade of "C" or better in related college-level courses.
-Thirty-nine percent of Minnesota's ACT test-takers were academically prepared to succeed in all four subject areas: college-level English, algebra, social science and biology.
+Twenty-nine percent of Minnesota's ACT test-takers were academically prepared to succeed in all four subject areas: college-level English, algebra, social science and biology.
 Minnesota students of color were less college-ready overall than White students, which echoes the achievement gaps seen in high school graduation rates, MCA scores and AP test results.